prowselikemouse/mission-crit/wp-content/plugins/youtube-embed-plus/readme.txt

 9. YouTube Embed Screenshot 9: Optional YouTube channel subscription button above gallery thumbnails

 == Changelog ==

+= WordPress YouTube Embed 12.1 =
+* Improved autoplay compatibility
+* Improved sign-up process for the new monetization feature

 = WordPress YouTube Embed 12.0.1 =
 * Force HTTPS for the YouTube API if the API is enabled